BraCR10/BraCR10/README.md

 🚀 <strong>Grantee at <a href="https://libreriadesatoshi.com/" target="_blank">Librería de Satoshi</a></strong><br>
 Actively researching, learning, and seeking to contribute to the Bitcoin OSS ecosystem.
 Currently hunting for exciting Bitcoin projects to contribute to and deeply interested in advancing Bitcoin adoption and development.<br><br>

-⚡ <strong>Lightning Network Enthusiast</strong><br>
+⚡𓅦 <strong>Lightning Network and Nostr Enthusiast</strong><br>
-Exploring Layer 2 solutions and the Lightning Network's potential to scale Bitcoin for everyday transactions and micropayments.<br><br>
+Exploring protocols and the Lightning Network's potential to scale Bitcoin for everyday transactions and micropayments.<br><br>

 <img align="right" height="150" src="https://media.giphy.com/media/LaVp0AyqR5bGsC5Cbm/giphy.gif" />